Meyrin: Education

 In Meyrin about 5,924 or (30.3%) of the population have completed non-mandatory upper secondary education, and 2,712 or (13.9%) have completed additional higher education (either university or a Fachhochschule).
 Of the 2,712 who completed tertiary schooling, 34.8% were Swiss men, 24.3% were Swiss women, 24.3% were non-Swiss men and 16.6% were non-Swiss women.

 During the 2009–2010 school year there were a total of 4,126 students in the Meyrin school system.
 The education system in the Canton of Geneva allows young children to attend two years of non-obligatory Kindergarten.
 During that school year, there were 285 children who were in a pre-kindergarten class.
 The canton's school system provides two years of non-mandatory kindergarten and requires students to attend six years of primary school, with some of the children attending smaller, specialized classes.
 In Meyrin there were 712 students in kindergarten or primary school and 93 students were in the special, smaller classes.
 The secondary school program consists of three lower, obligatory years of schooling, followed by three to five years of optional, advanced schools.
 There were 712 lower secondary students who attended school in Meyrin.
 There were 1,010 upper secondary students from the municipality along with 164 students who were in a professional, non-university track program.
 An additional 153 students attended a private school.

 As of 2000, there were 341 students in Meyrin who came from another municipality, while 1,147 residents attended schools outside the municipality.

 Schools

 Meyrin has 6 public primary schools, including Bellavista / Boudines, Champs-Fréchets / Cointrin, De-Livron / Golette, and Meyrin-Monthoux / Meyrin-Village.

 Public libraries

 Meyrin has a bibliotheque municipale within the Forum Meyrin theatre complex.

 Transportation

 The municipality has two railway stations, Meyrin and Zimeysa.
 Both are on the Lyon–Geneva line and have regular service to La Plaine, Bellegarde, and Geneva.

 Sport

 FC Meyrin is the municipality's football club.

+CP Meyrin is the town's ice hockey team.
+They currently play in the 1st division, the fourth tier of Swiss ice hockey.
+They play their home games in the 800-seat Patinoire des Vergers.